3 March 202611 min readFoodLink SystemLast updated: 23 April 2026

-If you're running a restaurant in Malaysia right now, you've almost certainly dealt with this: you post a job, get few or no responses, scramble to cover shifts with existing staff, and watch your team burn out from carrying positions you can't fill.
+If you're running a restaurant in Malaysia right now, you've almost certainly dealt with this.
+You post a job.
+Few or no responses.
+You scramble to cover shifts with existing staff.
+You watch your team burn out from carrying positions you can't fill.
 This isn't a temporary blip.
-It's a structural shift in the Malaysian labor market that every F&B operator needs to understand and adapt to.
+It's a structural shift in the Malaysian labour market that every F&B operator needs to understand and adapt to.

 Why is there a staff shortage in Malaysian F&B?